Top 13 Benefits of Breastfeeding

-There’s a host of benefits for your child, from boosting baby’s immune system to preventing food allergies and warding off acute illnesses down the road.
-After all, our bodies are specifically designed to produce nutrient-rich food for baby.
-“Breastfeeding is a biological norm,” says Lisa Fortin, IBCLC, a New York City-based lactation consultant and member of the International Board of Lactation Consultant Examiners (IBLCE), a global organization that certifies practitioners in lactation and breastfeeding care.
+There’s a host of breastfeeding benefits for your child, from boosting baby’s immune system to preventing food allergies and warding off acute illnesses down the road.
+Our bodies are specifically designed to produce nutrient-rich food for baby.
+“Breastfeeding is a biological norm,” says Lisa Fortin, IBCLC, a lactation consultant and member of the International Board of Lactation Consultant Examiners (IBLCE), a global organization that certifies practitioners in lactation and breastfeeding care.
 “Like any other mammal, we’re programmed to nurse soon after birth, making breastfeeding just plain normal.”

-Study after study shows there are immense breastfeeding benefits for baby.
+Study after study shows there are immense benefits of breast milk for baby.
 The common thread?
-Nursing helps keep your infant healthy, from infanthood into childhood and beyond.
-Here, a breakdown of the specific positives for breastfed babies:
+Breastfeeding helps keep your little one healthy, from infanthood into childhood and beyond.
+Here, a breakdown of the specific health benefits of breastfeeding for babies:

 Boosts baby’s immune system